jsnrch003/techdegree-project-6/README.md

 Team Treehouse provided the HTML and CSS.
 All JavaScript is my own.

-Using Javascript, I created an array of phrases and write functions to choose a random phrase from that array, split the phrase into letters, and put those letters onto the game board.
+Using JavaScript, I created an array of phrases and write functions to choose a random phrase from that array, split the phrase into letters, and put those letters onto the game board.

 Each time the player guesses a letter, the letter the player has chosen is compared with the random phrase.
 If the letter is in the phrase, the game board is updated with the chosen letters.